The Risks of Accommodating a Child's Anxiety

 What is Accommodation?

-Accommodation refers to any action parents engage in, or purposefully do not engage in, with the purpose of alleviating their child’s anxiety or stress.
+Accommodation refers to any action parents engage in, or purposefully do not engage in, with the purpose of helping their child avoid anxiety or stress.
+As such, children are allowed to avoid developmentally appropriate activities and situations that would be healthy for them to face.
 Available data indicate that the majority of parents of youth with anxiety disorders (i.e., 97 percent of mothers and 88 percent of fathers) report engaging in accommodating behavior, with most parents reporting accommodating at least once a day.

 In accommodating families, routines are often adjusted to avoid anxiety.
 Family territory becomes smaller as parents provide only certain meals that are accepted by the child, go to only certain places the child feels comfortable, or adjust their work and other responsibilities to cater to the child’s needs and demands.